allakri/ECETpREP/README.md

 # ECET Prep Platform

 Welcome to the ECET Prep Platform, a comprehensive, AI-powered web application designed to help students master the Engineering Common Entrance Test (ECET) and achieve their engineering aspirations.
+This platform includes a full-featured admin panel for easy management.

 ## Our Mission